Today we are sharing the journey of Haresh Raichura, Advocate Supreme Court of India.

-- In the next 4 years, I worked in High Court and made friends.
+- In the next 4 years, I worked in the High Court and made friends.

 - After 4 years in High Court, I asked my friends if they would refer me to small cases if I shifted to the Supreme Court – They encouraged me.

-- I shifted to the Supreme Court at New Delhi.
+- I shifted to the Supreme Court in New Delhi (India).